google-research/tapas/README.md

 ## Evaluation

-Here we explain some details about different tasks and give some rough numbers.
+Here we explain some details about different tasks.
-These numbers are ```denotation accuracy``` as computed by our tool and not the official metrics of the respective tasks.
-The numbers are here to to verify whether one's own runs are in the right ballpark.
-These numbers are not medians but individual runs.

 ### SQA